 2Co12:1 "I must go on boasting.
 Although there is nothing to be gained,

 [because his boasting was making him look like "a foul" (11:16-17)]

 ` I will go on to visions and revelations from the Lord."

 Gal6:14 "But God forbid that I should boast except in the cross of our Lord Jesus Christ, by whom the world has been crucified to me, and I to the world."

 I did not come with eloquence or superior wisdom

 as I proclaimed to you

 and him crucified.

-[as already gathered from '1Thessalonians', Paul's preaching appears to have been very minimal in the early years of his "ministry".
-Also, it looks here Paul was not putting Jesus' crucifixion as Christ in any historical context, which would have taken out the mystery]
+[as already gathered from '1Thessalonians', Paul's preaching appears to have been very minimal (embryonic) in the early years of his "ministry.
+See next note"]

 ` I came to you in weakness and fear, and with much trembling.
 My message and my preaching were not with wise and persuasive words,